-ELSA Brussels is organising a Winter ELSA Law School at the Université libre de Bruxelles.
-The event will take place from 20 to 27 February 2022.
+ELSA Brussels is organising a Winter ELSA Law School at the ULB (Université libre de Bruxelles).
+The event will take place from February 18 - February 25, 2024.
 The students will be hosted by ELSA Brussels and will participate in a varied academic and social programme.

 In view of the significant progress made in the field of computer science, algorithmic systems can now efficiently process large amounts of data and make decisions more or less autonomously.
 Numerous sectors of activity make use of algorithms, which contribute to everyday decision-making.
 These decisions produce legal effects which are imposed on people.

 Numerous questions arise: What law applies to the actions of algorithms?
-Can the latter be held responsible for their actions?
+Can AI be held responsible for their actions?
 How can these acts be qualified?
-What role does the designer of these algorithms play?
-Does software that uses artificial intelligence and creates a work of art have copyright?
-Does the current law regulate the use of new technologies?
+How does current law regulate the use of new technologies?

 Many questions will be answered at our Winter ELSA Law School.
 The event will provide participants with a general overview of the subject matter of digital law.

-The academic programme of our WELS will be constituted of 6-day intensive courses on New Technologies and Artificial Intelligence Law.
+The academic programme of our WELS will be constituted of intensive courses on New Technologies and Artificial Intelligence Law.
 The event will gather some of the most renowned Belgian experts in the field, most of them legal scholars and professors.
-We also hope to invite members of the Digital Development Unit of the Council of Europe (some of them have already participated in our successful Webinar Academy on New Technologies and Artificial Intelligence Law which took place in February 2021).
+We have also invited members of the Digital Development Unit of the Council of Europe (some of them have already participated in our successful Webinar Academy on New Technologies and Artificial Intelligence Law).
 As for the content of the academic programme, we hope to teach our participants the basics and different components of New Technologies/Artificial Intelligence/Data law in order for them to understand, through active discussions and seminars, what issues this relatively new field of law brings about.
-We would prefer the teaching method to be inspired from the Socratic method so as to include the participants in discussions and let them collaborate in groups.
-Furthermore, we would like to address human rights-related issues.

 Here is the draft academic program of our WELS (subject to change) :